davepinch/pinchy.cc/content/topics/companies/walgreens/11/she-said-i-could-file-a-complaint-online.md

 ---
 title: "She said I could file a complaint online, and that was the end of our interaction."
-next: "I filed a report online, and you dismissed it."
+next: "I filed a complaint online, and you dismissed it."
 where: "Walgreens, 20812 Bothell Everett Hwy, Bothell, WA 98021"
 tags:
   - Walgreens